BBVA/qed/rtd_docs/source/internals/glossary.rst

 Hash functions
 ++++++++++++++

-A cryptographic hash function compresses an arbitray large message *m* into a fixed size digest *h*.
+A cryptographic hash function compresses an arbitrary large message *m* into a fixed size digest *h*.
 Due to the large space of messages mapped, collisions are inevitable but they must be computationally hard to find.
 A cryptographic hash function must conform with the following properties: